 Being unreachable can also include leaving certain platforms that don’t respect user privacy (like Facebook), and “cutting the cord” by ditching paid cable or satellite TV.
 One in three young households (with a head of household under the age of 35) has no cable or satellite TV, but 73% of them pay for streaming services like Netflix or Hulu.
 There are also “cord-nevers”—people who have never before paid for cable or satellite.
-As of 2022, cord-nevers make up 10% of the Internet-using population (up from 8% in 2019).
+In 2022, cord-nevers made up 10% of the Internet-using population (up from 8% in 2019).
 This trend is largely being led by Gen Z, which made up 8% of US cord-nevers in 2019, and 22% in 2022.

 Aside from avoiding brands and platforms that don’t take privacy seriously, many people simply want to unplug.
 Data shows that, on average, most people interact with apps 88 times a day for a total of five hours.
 Many people feel the negative impact of this type of “app addiction” and are taking steps to reduce wasted time and disconnect from their devices.
 A 2019 survey indicated that over 14 months, 64% of tracked participants actually reduced their screen time from an average of five to four hours per day.